OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

         Remove-AzureRmRedisCache -Name <String> -ResourceGroupName <String> [-Force] [-PassThru] [<CommonParameters>

     DESCRIPTION
-        hello Remove-AzureRmRedisCache cmdlet removes a redis cache if it exists.
+        The Remove-AzureRmRedisCache cmdlet removes a redis cache if it exists.

     PARAMETERS
         -Name <String>
-            Name of hello redis cache tooremove.
+            Name of the redis cache to remove.

         -ResourceGroupName <String>
-            Name of hello resource group of hello cache tooremove.
+            Name of the resource group of the cache to remove.

         -Force
-            When hello Force parameter is provided, hello cache is removed without any confirmation prompts.
+            When the Force parameter is provided, the cache is removed without any confirmation prompts.

         -PassThru
-            By default Remove-AzureRmRedisCache removes hello cache and does not return any value.
-If hello PassThru par is provided then Remove-AzureRmRedisCache returns a boolean value indicating hello success of hello operatio
+            By default Remove-AzureRmRedisCache removes the cache and does not return any value.
+If the PassThru par is provided then Remove-AzureRmRedisCache returns a boolean value indicating the success of the operatio

         <CommonParameters>
-            This cmdlet supports hello common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
+            This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
             OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-Em Olá exemplo a seguir, Olá cache chamado `myCache` é removido.
+No exemplo a seguir, o cache denominado `myCache` é removido.

     PS C:\> Remove-AzureRmRedisCache -Name myCache -ResourceGroupName myGroup

     Confirm
-    Are you sure you want tooremove redis cache 'myCache'?
+    Are you sure you want to remove redis cache 'myCache'?
     [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): Y

-## <a name="tooimport-a-redis-cache"></a>tooimport um cache Redis
+## <a name="to-import-a-redis-cache"></a>Para importar um cache Redis
-Você pode importar dados em uma instância de Cache Redis do Azure usando Olá `Import-AzureRmRedisCache` cmdlet.
+Você pode importar dados em uma instância de Cache Redis do Azure usando o cmdlet `Import-AzureRmRedisCache` .

 > [!IMPORTANT]
 > A opção Importar/Exportar está disponível somente para caches do [tipo Premium](cache-premium-tier-intro.md) .
 Para saber mais sobre Importar/Exportar, confira [Importar e Exportar dados no Cache Redis do Azure](cache-how-to-import-export-data.md).
 >
 >

-toosee uma lista de parâmetros disponíveis e suas descrições para `Import-AzureRmRedisCache`, execute hello seguinte comando.
+Para ver uma lista dos parâmetros disponíveis e suas descrições para `Import-AzureRmRedisCache`, execute o seguinte comando.

     PS C:\> Get-Help Import-AzureRmRedisCache -detailed